Unidata/netcdf-c/docs/cloud.md

 ## Automake

-There are several options relevant to NCZarr support and to Amazon S3 support.
+There are several options relevant to Amazon S3 support.
 These are as follows.

 1. _--enable-s3_ -- Enable S3 support.
 2. _--enable-s3-internal_ -- Force use of the *nch5s3comms* SDK instead of the *aws-cpp-sdk* (assuming it is available).
+3. _--with-s3-testing_=yes|no|public -- "yes" means do all S3 tests, "no" means do no S3 testing, "public" means do only those tests that involve publically accessible S3 data.

 __A note about using S3 with Automake.__
 If S3 support is desired, and using the Amazon "aws-sdk-cpp" SDK, and using Automake, then LDFLAGS must be properly set, namely to this.